zerox80/adblocker-extension/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details (You should add a `LICENSE.md` file - MIT is a common choice).
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.